oracle-samples/pgx-samples/README.md

 ## Entity Linking <a name="entity-linking"></a>
 Entity Linking allows to connect Named Entities (for example, names of famous people) to their Wikipedia/DBpedia page.
  This application leverages vertex embeddings to provide high-quality results.
-More details available [here](entity-linking/README.md).
+More details available [here](entity-linking/README.md) and in our [paper](https://dl.acm.org/citation.cfm?doid=3327964.3328499).